our doors are open!

 There are several options for girls when they graduate from The Lampstand safehome.
 When appropriate, program graduates may reunite with their families.
-Graduates may also be placed in therapeutic foster care or with an Expanded Family through Patrick Henry Family Services (a church-based alternative to state-run foster care).
+Graduates may also be placed in therapeutic foster care.

 What items do you need for your safe home?